uhi22/pyPLC/readme.md

 target current.
 54. The charger confirms with CurrentDemandResponse.
 This contains the measured voltage, measured current, and flags which show which limitation is active (current limitation, voltage limitation, power limitation).
+55. The CurrentDemandRequest/CurrentDemandResponse are repeated during the charging.
-55. The car sends PowerDelivery(Stop)Request.
+55. When the end of charging is decided (battery full or user wish), the car sends PowerDelivery(Stop)Request.
 56. The charger confirms with PowerDeliveryResponse.
 57. The car sends WeldingDetectionRequest.
 58. The charger confirms with WeldingDetectionResponse.